gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 To get to any respectable position in the ranking, we should instead be trading the most volatile of stocks, following the market principle that the higher the risk, the higher reward.

-Let's look at the daat in the [previous years](https://bank.pl/final-20-edycji-szkolnej-internetowej-gry-gieldowej-zwycieska-druzyna-osiagnela-stope-zwrotu-wynoszaca-1723/) around 30 teams gained any sort of prizes, out of 10k studens (so about 4000 teams).
-The top team got a return of $17\%$ in half a year, which is pretty extraordinary - the baseline S&P500 index should return $11.36\%$ annually on average (which we have access to through the ETFSP500) so every six months the average investor would tend to earn $\sqrt(11.36\%)=3.37\%$, not $17\%$.
+It becomes apparent when we look at the data: in the [previous years](https://bank.pl/final-20-edycji-szkolnej-internetowej-gry-gieldowej-zwycieska-druzyna-osiagnela-stope-zwrotu-wynoszaca-1723/) around 30 teams gained any sort of prizes, out of 10k studens (so about 4000 teams).
+The top team got a return of $17\%$ in half a year, which is pretty extraordinary - the baseline S&P500 index should return $11.36\%$ annually on average (which we have access to through the ETFSP500) so every six months the average investor would tend to earn $\sqrt{11.36\%}=3.37\%$, not $17\%$.
 Following the parabolic shape of the [efficient frontier curve](https://en.wikipedia.org/wiki/Efficient_frontier), in order to match at least a $15\%$ return we would need to be 5 times more profitable than the market index, therefore the volatility we should be willing to tolerate is $5^2 = 25$ times larger.
-Over the course of a month, it would be $25 \times 12.84\% = 321\%$
+Over the course of a month, it would be a volatilty of $25 \times 12.84\% = 321\%$

 Still, this is a strategy we were willing to take only if our main approach would not work.
 And it didn't.